PlainRecalls

 Recall Insight

 This CPSC action (record #18731) was formally reported on March 19, 2018.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Carrier México, S.a. de C.v. is listed as the recalling firm.
 Federal records list the affected scope as About 530.

 The documented reason for this recall is: The HVAC's humidimizer fan can fail to shut off when a connected smoke detector is tripped, posing a fire hazard.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Purchasers should immediately contact their Carrier dealer for a free repair, which consists of free replacement and installation of the electronic control board.
 The firm is contacting all known pur… - consumers holding this product should act on that instruction rather than relying on general guidance.